Akhil-Tony/PPE-Detection-Yolo-v3-using-keras/README.md

 ### Model Architecture
 Model is created to predict 4 Class Probabilities ['Helmet','Vest','Mask','Boot'].<br>
 The Model Uses 9 Anchor Boxes.<br>
-The Model used the darknet body as the classification backbone and pretrained imagenet weights are loaded.<br>
+The Model used the darknet body as the classification backbone and pretrained imagenet weights were loaded.<br>
 A Custom detection head is constructed with 3 layers outputing features with dimentions 13 * 13 * (num_anchors * (num_classes + 5)),<br>
 26 * 26 * (num_anchors * (num_classes + 5)),<br>
 52 * 52 * (num_anchors * (num_classes + 5)) respectively is stacked upon the classification backbone.